gh, we saw

 imagine my

-surprise when I went there and found that it was a
+surprise when I went there and found that it was a cemetery and a

 memorial to Soviet troops who died